MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 - To undo your most recent action, including the Erase all action, select **Undo**.

-## Add annotations in Microsoft Teams that appear in the Dynamics 365 Guides HoloLens user's space
+## Add annotations from Microsoft Teams

 When you join a call in Microsoft Teams, you'll see your collaborator’s space, including holograms, and can use the Mixed Reality toolbar in Teams to add annotations.